 - This is done through shoe selection, arch control, stretching & strengthening exercises.

-- A great pair of over the counter orthotics and a really good shoe will usually be enough to get this done for you!
+- A great pair of over-the-counter orthotics and a perfect shoe will usually be enough to get this done for you!

 - We have had great success with shockwave therapy for plantar fasciitis.